piotr-cz/cockpit-sql-driver/README.md

 ## Testing

 There are integration tests included in the package.
-These require Cockpit CMS as a dev dependency and use it's _MongoHybrid\Client_ API to run actions on database
+These require Cockpit CMS as a dev dependency and use it's _MongoHybrid\Client_ API to run actions on database.

+To run tests

 1. Install dependencies